birdLark/birdLark.github.io/community/contribution_guide/contribute.md

 ### Cloning the Apache LarkMidTable<span class="tm">&trade;</span> source code

-If you are interested in working with the newest under-development code or contributing to Apache LarkMidTable development, you can check out the master branch from Git:
+If you are interested in working with the newest under-development code or contributing to Apache birdlarkdevelopment, you can check out the master branch from Git:

     # Master development branch
     git clone git@github.com:apache/incubator-birdLark.git